-The Volvo XC60 has just been replaced, but the outgoing model still looks good and comes crammed with safety features, while comfort levels are a major plus, too.
+The Volvo XC60 of the same era was crammed with safety features, while comfort levels are a major plus, too.
 We’d also look at the Mazda CX-5, which is very good value for money, and could well prove more reliable than the Land Rover.

 What to look for:

 Many Evoques have a heated windscreen.
 But if you do a lot of night driving, lights from oncoming traffic can pick out the elements, causing a distraction.

 All examples have leather trim, which can get very baggy very quickly, especially on the bases of the front seats.
 Check the driver’s seat first.